“IT IS POSSIBLE TO KNOW THE COST OF EVERYTHING, BUT THE VALUE OF NOTHING"

 Enhancing biodiversity and its benefits for health and wellbeing.

 In addition to potential savings to the NHS through reduced medication, and to the cost of Adult and Social Care and Mental Health Services, it has been estimated that in the UK Parks, Open Spaces and the Natural Environment save the Exchequer around £111 million per year based solely on a reduction in GP visits.
 Aggregated across the UK an estimated £34.2 billion worth of wellbeing benefits per year are delivered by frequent use of parks and green spaces.
 (Fields in Trust: Revaluing Parks and Green Spaces 2018).

 the PARKS FOR health INITIATIVE

-The Toolkit provides an audit of your Park, and allows the development of the Parks for Health Toolkit has been driven by a desire to create truly sustainable Parks and Green Spaces.
-The Toolkit brings together health and wellbeing, the environment and biodiversity within a single assessment model.
+The Toolkit provides an audit of your Park, and allows the development of a Parks Health Strategy.
+It brings together health and well-being, the environment and biodiversity within a single assessment model.
 Utilising an easy to use on-line survey, the Toolkit delivers the following::

-It places Parks and Green Spaces within Primary Prevention and Public Health alongside other health promoting initiatives.
+It places Parks and Green Spaces within Primary Prevention alongside Public Health and Social Prescribing.

 It identifies practical interventions which can improve health and well-being across a wide range of health criteria; Community initiatives, Accessibility, Mental Wellbeing, Physical Activity, and Environment and Biodiversity.

 It allows decisions and investments in local Parks and Green Spaces to be based upon objective evidence based assessment, rather than subjective opinion.

 It links Parks as health assets, with Health Promotion, Social Prescribing and Workplace Wellbeing.